PRESIDENT

 comprehensive laboratory based

-generated at cement plants throughout the country.
+stored and generated at cement plants throughout the country.

 - Developed